DigitalGlobe/pyveda/docs/labels.rst

 The `label` property of the DataPoint has the same structure as for object detection, except the label features represent the input feature's geometry instead of the feature's bounding box.
 The coordinate values are again in pixels from the top left of the image.

-**DataSet Output**
+**VedaBase Output**

-DataSet classes continue in the same structure as the other machine learning types, but include a ``background`` value in the first position representing the pixels that have no segmentation data.
-The ``labels`` for segmentation are 2D arrays with the pixels representing the class list indices.
+Segmentation classes continue in the same structure as the other machine learning types, but include a ``None`` value in the first position representing the pixels that have no segmentation data.
+The background pixel value is set to 0, and the segmented pixels store values that match the array index of the class name in the ``klasses`` list.
+The ``labels`` for segmentation are 2D NumPy arrays with the pixels representing the class list indices.
 The 2D array is the same size as the image tile.

 .. code-block:: python

-    dataset.classes = [None, 'boat', 'car', 'house']
+    vedabase.klasses = [None, 'boat', 'car', 'house']
-    dataset.labels[0] = [
+    vedabase.train.labels[0] = [
         [0, 0, 0, 0, 0, ...],
         [0, 3, 3, 0, 2, ...],
         [0, 3, 3, 0, 0, ...]